-- Custom, not customized.
-Most companies are well served by having a designer with HTML skills customize an existing email newsletter template to match their branding.
+- Custom or customized design?
+Most organizations are well served by having a designer with HTML skills customize an existing email newsletter template in Constant Contact or MailChimp.
 This represents a good balance of design quality and modest price.
-Innovative wanted a 100% custom design that would truly stand out.
-It cost more because it required more sophisticated programming, but for Innovative it was worth the one-time investment to create an exceptional product.
+If you want a 100% custom design that will truly stand out, it will cost more because it requireds more sophisticated programming, For some, it is worth the one-time investment to create an exceptional product.

-- Appetizers, not entrées.
+- Appetizers or entrées?
 If all of your newsletter items are brief, you can include the entire text and photos in the body of the email.
-Innovative’s content strategy called for some longer articles that would tell interesting stories.
-Placing those in the email body would have made the newsletter seem text-heavy and difficult to browse.
-So the email instead provides an appetizer portion of the article and a link to the entrée, which resides on a hidden web page.
+But if your content strategy calls for some longer articles that tell interesting stories, placing those in the email body will make the newsletter seem text-heavy and difficult to browse.
+Instead, provide an appetizer portion of the article and a link to the entrée, which resides on a hidden web page.

 - Friend, not stranger.
 People are most likely to open an email when they know the sender.
 For many people in business, it is enough to know that the sender is a company they know and trust.
-But Innovative’s leaders chose to go a step further in friendliness.
-They divided their email list so that each client received the newsletter from the Innovative salesperson responsible for maintaining that client relationship.
-In addition, an “Email your sales rep” prompt generates an email to the appropriate salesperson.
+But you can chose to go a step further in friendliness by dividing your email list so that each recipient gets the newsletter from the account executive responsible for that client relationship.
+In addition, an “Email us” prompt can generate an email to the appropriate account executive.

 Asked The Right Questions About Our Newsletter

 “Hollister Creative came in the door asking questions – all the right questions — about our audience and our goals for the newsletter.
 It was clear they brought with them a sharp editorial sensibility as well as a keen eye for design.
 They gave us a sophisticated yet warm design, including a front cover that invites the reader inside.
 Hollister’s team had excellent ideas for how to treat a disparate group of recurring columns and departments; and they turned a throwaway back cover into a place to spotlight an event or an intriguing image.”Jean Tracy